 Hicon Side Effects Center

-Hicon is radioactive Sodium Iodide indicated for the treatment of hyperthyroidism and selected cases of thyroid cancer.
+Hicon (Kit for the Preparation of Sodium Iodide I 131 Capsules and Solution Therapeutic - Oral) is radioactive Sodium Iodide indicated for the treatment of hyperthyroidism and selected cases of thyroid cancer.
 Generic radioactive Sodium Iodide may be available to some medical specialists.
-Side effects of Hicon include hypersensitivity reactions, radiation toxicities, and metabolic events.
-Immediate adverse reactions typically are related to hypersensitivity, anaphylaxis, rash, hives, bronchospasm, and other allergic events.
+Side effects of Hicon include:

 Hicon comes in the strength of 37 gigabecquerels/mL or GBg (1,000 millicuries/mL).
 Each mL of the concentrated solution contains 37 GBq of no-carrier-added Sodium Iodide.
 Hicon comes in three strengths; 250, 500 and 1000 millicuries/ml.
 The concentrated Sodium Iodide I 131 Solution USP provided with Hicon must not be used for direct administration to patients.
 It must be diluted and prepared.
 The recommended dosage for orally administered Sodium Iodide I 131 Solution USP is based on the thyroid gland uptake as well as the size of the gland.
 Thyroidal uptake and size should be determined by the physician prior to treatment and may be useful in calculating the therapeutic dose to be administered to the individual patient.
 Hicon is radioactive and only should be administered by qualified nuclear physicians and/or radiopharmacists.
-Severe side effects may include radiation thyroiditis and renal function impairment.
+Hicon may interact with other drugs.
+Tell your doctor all medications and supplements you use.
 Sodium Iodide I-131 may cause harm to the fetus's thyroid gland when administered to a pregnant woman.
 Radioiodide crosses the placenta and may cause severe and irreversible hypothyroidism in newborns.
 Women of childbearing age must use the appropriate contraceptive measures.
 Sodium Iodide I 131 is found in the breast milk of nursing mothers.
 Formula feeding should be substituted for breast feeding until radiation levels have substantially decreased.
 Safety and efficacy in pediatric patients have not been established; Hicon is not usually used in people younger than 30 years old.

 Our Hicon Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.